-- Seek help: If you couldn’t find any RIF-related notification to your CRA My Account, call the CRA at 1-800-959-8281.
+- Seek help: If you can’t find any RIT-related notification to your CRA My Account, call the CRA at 1-800-959-8281.

-The truth is, the RIT credit is completely yours, and you decide how, when and where to spend it.
+Depending on how much RIT payment you receive, you may wonder how best to maximize the money.
+The RIT credit is completely yours, and you decide how, when and where to spend it.

+But you can be smart about how you spend your RIT deposit.
 How?
 By saving and investing it in things that build your financial security.
-That’s to say; you should use the RIT deposit to:
+That’s to say, you should use the RIT deposit to:

 - Build your emergency fund.